Cyclic apps are built and deployed into AWS. We pre-provision a serverless app using cloudformation.

 It is better to fail bigger and sooner than to let non-functional or partially functional code travel to the next step.
 Said another way, it is better to fail at the build stage letting the user know the code can't launch than to succeed and wait until the launch stage for the user to discover the code can not launch or only sorta works.

 If given the choice we would rather completely break sooner than be partially broken later in a process.

 Failure will happen.
 When it does we should make it repeatable.
 The same inputs should lead to the same failure.
 Similar failures should be processed in the same way.

 When errors happen we should show the error message, stack trace, or known bug.
-This could mean we need to email the user or tell the world on twitter.
+This could mean we need to email the user or tell the world on X (formerly known as Twitter).

 Right to repair